August 3, 2003

 Downloaded April 21, 2011

-are born, totally dependent, into a family that is part of a social network
+totally dependent, into a family that is part of a social network with beliefs, attitudes,

-dimensions.
-To learn, children must imitate and identify with authority
+social dimensions.
+To learn, children must imitate and identify with authority figures,

-figures, in other words, internalize attitudes and values by relating
+in other words, internalize attitudes and values by relating emotionally to others.

-due to how they have fared in the developmental continuum, they are
+they have fared in the developmental continuum, they are perceived as “good.”

 Basic Elements

-teachers, administrators, and school staff collaborate in making key
+administrators, and school staff collaborate in making key educational decisions.

 1. All children are capable of learning.